sweet-tooth-clojure/describe/README.md

 `context` takes one argument, a function to apply to the context; the return value is passed to the predicate function.

-## Describer Graph
+## Rule Graph

-`describe`'s second argument takes a data structure that represents a graph, and that graph is used to control when `describe` should attempt to apply a describer.
-The next couple sections explain the relationship between the describer graph and control flow, and how to define a describer graph.
+`describe`'s second argument takes a data structure that represents a graph, and that graph is used to control when `describe` should attempt to apply a rule.
+The next couple sections explain the relationship between the rule graph and control flow, and how to define a rule graph.

 ### The graph determines control flow

-You can structure describers like this:
+You can structure rules like this:

 ```
   B